 Eating these foods will help stimulate your hair growth.
 If you consume a good amount of these vitamins, it will help your facial hair develop thicker and longer.

-You should increase your consumption of vitamins A, C, and E. These vitamins and vitamin B contribute to healthy hair.
+You have to increase your consumption of vitamins A, C, and E. These vitamins and vitamin B contribute to healthy hair.
 Foods rich in vitamin A are carrots, broccoli, and green leafy vegetables.
 To get your daily quota of vitamin C, eat foods such as green peppers, tomatoes, and citrus fruits.
 Vitamin E is found in beans, nuts, and green leafy vegetables.

 Home remedies to stimulate beard growth

-Believe it or not, tomatoes are a food with powerful nutrients that help your beard!
+Believe it or not, tomatoes are food with powerful nutrients that help your beard!
 To apply a tomato mask to your beard, you can easily make your own the following way: